 The potential that television offers for advertisers was recognized relatively fast and so the world’s first commercial flickered on America’s screens as early as 1941 - around ten years before TV finally became a mass medium.

-Fortunately, the TV advertising landscape has become very diverse: In addition to classic TV spots in different lengths, there is now a range of options for presenting your product or service on TV without being just one of many in the advertising block.
+In addition to classic TV spots in different lengths, there is now a range of options for presenting your product or service on TV without being just one of many in the advertising block.

 Advertisements that stand out due to their unusual placement are also becoming increasingly popular, such as split-screen ads, where the ad runs over a section of the screen while a program is being broadcast.
 They are often used for live sports events, which grasp the audience’s full attention.
 Banners, which are usually displayed at the top or bottom of the screen, work on a similar principle.

 Another form of split ads combines the channel layout with a commercial: Usually broadcast directly before or after an advertising block, the actual spot is framed in the channel design.
 The so-called program split, on the other hand, interrupts the current program in a similar way to split-screen ads, but in that case the program is paused for the time span of the clip - usually with the duration displayed and/or a message like “only one spot”.